bryanmcnett/aabo/README.md

 ![A horse enclosed in opposing bounding triangles](images/horse_dual_triangle.png)

-Interestingly, however, {maxA, maxB, maxC} are not required to do an intersection test. {minA, minB, minC} define a triangle, so we can trivially reject against them in isolation:
+Interestingly, however, {maxA, maxB, maxC} are not required to do an intersection test. {minA, minB, minC} define a triangle, so we can use them in isolation as a bounding volume:

 ![A horse enclosed in opposing bounding triangles](images/horse_triangle.png)

 ![A bounding triangle of minimum axis values](images/triangle_min.png)

-To perform intersection tests against a group of objects bounded by {minA, minB, minC}, your query object would need to have the form {maxA, maxB, maxC}:
+To perform efficient intersection tests against a group of objects bounded by {minA, minB, minC}, your query object would need to be in the form {maxA, maxB, maxC}:

 ```
 struct UpTriangle